jwdesjardin/jj3/README.md

-# scss-starter
+# Porfolio Project
- starter scss files with some utility classes to use in each project
+This is the 3rd iteration of my portfolio project